 - Creative Industries: Aimed 30%; current 30% of the community (Includes Designers: Product, Service, System, Graphic, UX/UI; Architects, Photographers, Videographers, Artists, Illustrators, Animators)

 - Technology & Engineering Aimed 25%; current 19% of the community (Includes Engineers: Computer, Software,Mechanical, Civil, Electrical-Electronics; Developers)

 - Strategy & Business Development Aimed 25%; current 25% of the community (Includes Entrepreneurs, Strategists, Business Developers, Advisors, Coaches)

 - Social Sciences & Community Building Aimed 20%; current 26% of the community (Includes Communication Experts, Sociologists, Researchers, Lawyers, Psychologists, Writers, Editors)

 Under these four scopes, we do not prefer to have more than 6 people from the same profession.
 That means there wouldn’t be more than 6 graphic designers, for instance, in Creative Industries scope.

 Gender Balance: Since the beginning, we have been aiming for 1:1 gender ratio within our community.
-It is equal number for males and females at the moment.
+It is an equal number for males and females at the moment.

 International people ratio: 10% of our community is international people.
 We work rigorously towards increasing that figure to 15–20%.
-We believe cultural diversity is one of the key aspects to create an efficient learning and inspiring environment.
+We believe cultural diversity is one of the key aspects to create an effective learning and inspiring environment.
 In order to increase the numbers of foreigner people dropping by to ATÖLYE, we have started to collaborate with Yabangee, an English resource & community platform for expats living in Istanbul.
 Together with Yabangee, we organize events (Expat Spotlight) and distribute articles, targeting expats.